Illuminating Salient Contributions in Neuron Activation with Attribution Equilibrium: Proposed Method

 \section{Proposed Method}

-For backward decomposition of the network output, our method has two main stages: (i) acquiring initial contribution maps from the gradients of the target class and (ii) hedging the salient attributions with respect to the evidence while maintaining the importance in line with the influence.
+Our method for backward decomposition of the network output involves two main stages: (i) acquiring initial contribution maps from the gradients of the target class, and (ii) balancing the positive and negative attributions in line with their contribution to evidence.